akshar727/avenir/README.md

 I got first place!!

 Technologies:
-* SQlite DB; Althought in prod this would likely be PostgreSQL
+* SQlite DB; Although in prod this would likely be PostgreSQL
 * REST Authentication (OAuth with Google and Email/Password)
 * Shadcn/ui
 * NextJS frontend